BOJ maintains stimulus, sticks with economic assessment

-As widely expected, the BOJ reiterated its pledge to increase base money, or cash and deposits at the central bank, at an annual pace of 80 trillion yen ($641 billion) through purchases of government bonds and risky assets.
+As widely expected, the BOJ reiterated its pledge to increase base money, or cash and deposits at the central bank, at an annual pace of 80 trillion yen (413 billion pounds) through purchases of government bonds and risky assets.

 The policy board made the decision by an 8-1 vote.